Excellence in Health Psychology Research Award

 By James A. McCubbin, PhD,

-I take great pleasure in introduction of the winner of the 2010 APA Division 38 Award for Outstanding Contributions to Health Psychology- Senior Division.
+I take great pleasure in introduction of the winner of the 2010 APA Division 38 Excellence in Health Psychology Research Award.
 This year’s awardee has made significant and sustained contributions to health psychology, with direct applications to a variety of diseases including hypertension, Raynaud’s Disease and other significant disorders.
 But most notably, our awardee has established much of our current understanding of behavioral mechanisms in the etiology and treatment of diabetes.
 Richard S. Surwit, PhD is Professor and Vice Chairman, and Chief of the Division of Medical Psychology in the Department of Psychiatry at Duke University Medical Center.
 I have known Richard for 28 years, as a friend and as a mentor.
 During that time, Richard has been a significant driving force in establishment of the emerging field of Behavioral Diabetology.

 The recent acceleration of the incidence of diabetes and obesity in our culture is deeply disturbing.
 But even more shocking is that what we once knew as “Adult Onset Diabetes” is not just for adults any more.
 Sadly, the aggressive penetration of obesity and Type II Diabetes into our youth is a frightening wakeup call and a dire warning.
 Moreover, diabetes and obesity are now clustering in metabolic syndrome and multiplying the risk for our number one killer of men and women, coronary heart disease.
 Since his first seminal publications on diabetes and behavior in 1982 (Surwit, Sovern & Feinglos, 1982) and 1983 (Surwit, Feinglos & Scovern, 1983), Richard’s systematic research program has pioneered biobehavioral investigation of both Type I and Type II Diabetes.
 And he has attacked this using a converging spectrum of methodologies, from basic research on etiology to applied findings that have fundamentally changed our approach to management and treatment of diabetic patients.